keesiemeijer/wp-update/README.md

 A bash script to update WordPress core, plugins, themes and comments via SSH.

+See [this screencast](https://github.com/keesiemeijer/wp-update/wiki/Screencast) to see it in action.

 Features:

 * All updates are displayed before updating